cubicap/Jaculus-machine/docs/getting-started.md

 - `jac::FileystemFeature` - provides filesystem access through `fs` and `path` modules
 - `jac::ModuleLoaderFeature` - provides module loading through `import`, and `evalFile` method
 - `jac::BasicStreamFeature` - provides `Readable` and `Writable` abstract classes
-- `jac::StdioFeature` - provides stdio streams and `console` interface
+- `jac::StdioFeature` - provides standard io streams and a simplified `console` interface
 - `jac::TimersFeature` - provides typical JavaScript timers (with a slight difference) and a `sleep` function

+## Plugins

+Plugins are the primary way to extend the functionality of the JavaScript runtime.
+They are added to the machine dynamically after the runtime initialization.

+Compared to MFeatures, Plugins are more high-level and should be used to implement functionality that is not directly related to the JavaScript runtime.